Skip to main content

 into a small number of data centers.

 That trend is real, expensive, and not stopping.
 It is also not the only viable shape for the next decade of compute.
-There is an alternative that scales residentially, on hardware that pays for itself by doing something the household already wanted.
+There is an alternative that could scale residentially, on hardware that pays for itself by doing something the household already wanted.

-The same TsugiNode that resolves a 12-bit master to your panel can serve a neighbor's playback, hold a creator's catalog close to the viewers who paid for it, and run a tranche of inference on behalf of a researcher the operator chose to support.
+The same TsugiNode that resolves a 12-bit master to your panel could one day serve a neighbor's playback, hold a creator's catalog close to the viewers who paid for it, and run a tranche of inference on behalf of a researcher the operator chooses to support.
 Each of those is a small unit.
-The grid is what makes them add up.
+The grid is what would make them add up.

 That is the long bet.
 Compute, storage, and AI back in the hands of the people, on hardware they own, paying them for the picture they wanted in the first place.